ubam/infrastructure/FAQ.md

    - Can install software to a home directory and so does not require sudo
    - Install software not packaged by the native distribution
    - Install up-to-date versions of software when the native distribution is old
-   - Use the same package manager to manage both your Mac and Linux machines
+   - Use the same package manager to manage both your Mac and GNU/Linux machines

 ### 7.7 Can I use the APT repositories on Ubuntu Touch and install packages?